tensorpack/tensorpack/README.md

 ## [Examples](examples):

-Instead of showing you 10 random networks with random accuracy, [tensorpack examples](examples) faithfully replicate papers and care about performance.
+Instead of showing you 10 random networks trained on toy datasets, [tensorpack examples](examples) faithfully replicate papers and care about performance.
 And everything runs on multiple GPUs.
 Some highlights: